HomeDirectoriesBoston Law Firms Winning the Directory Game

 Prioritizing Avvo, Justia, and Google Business Profile

 For Google Business Profile, the first task was consolidating the seven duplicate profiles into a single verified listing.
-This required contacting Google support (a process that took, characteristically, three weeks and four separate support tickets).
-Once consolidated, we built out the profile completely: 750-character description emphasising Boston commercial litigation, primary category set to “Litigation Attorney,” secondary categories including “Employment Attorney” and “Business Attorney,” 24 photos (office exterior, interior, team headshots, and conference room), and weekly Google Posts highlighting case results and legal commentary.
+This meant contacting Google support (a process that took, characteristically, three weeks and four separate support tickets).
+Once consolidated, we built out the profile completely: a 750-character description emphasising Boston commercial litigation, a primary category set to “Litigation Attorney,” secondary categories including “Employment Attorney” and “Business Attorney,” 24 photos (office exterior, interior, team headshots, and conference room), and weekly Google Posts highlighting case results and legal commentary.

 90-day execution timeline with measurable checkpoints